-“DTEK power engineers have started to restore electricity supply to recently liberated settlements in the broader Kyiv region.
-We expect to restore electricity supply in this particular area within the next two to three weeks.
-At the same time, approximately 1.5 million households remain cut off from electricity supply.
-The worst situation is currently in the Donetsk region, especially in Mariupol.
-The city has been cut off from its supply of heating, electricity and gas for 35 days now.”
+DTEK power engineers are also restoring electricity supply to recently liberated settlements in the broader Kyiv region and expect to restore electricity supply in the area within the next two to three weeks.
+However, approximately 1.5 million households remain cut off from electricity supply, with the worst situation in the Donetsk region, particularly in Mariupol, where the city has been without heating, electricity, and gas for 35 days.

-DTEK, NJSC Naftogas and NPC Ukrenergo have all signed an open letter to the international business community to withdraw from the Russian market.
-A website with the list of international companies that are still operating on the Russian market has been launched: https://bloody.energy/
+In the context of European energy security, Timchenko called on international partners to impose an absolute ban on Russian oil and gas, cut Russia off from technology supplies, and restrict its economy even further.
+DTEK, NJSC Naftogas, and NPC Ukrenergo have all signed an open letter to the international business community to withdraw from the Russian market, and a website with the list of international companies still operating in Russia has been launched.